 The province currently has one Provincial Addictions Facility and three transitional housing facilities.

-While these facilities provide structured detoxification, rehabilitation, and transition support, long term, peer-based recovery homes are not currently available on PEI.
+While these facilities provide structured detoxification, rehabilitation, and transition support, long term, Lennon House is the only peer-based recovery home currently available on PEI.

 The province, on average, spends a minimum of $150 per person per day for a provincial extended care facility.
 If sent off-Island to a long-term care facility, as much as $36,000 per month is spent per person.

-Lennon House intends to provide an atmosphere similar to off-Island facilities such as Oakhill & Ledgehill Recovery Centres in Nova Scotia: homes providing a continuum of care for those with addiction and mental health issues, and encouraging a long-term path to recovery.
+Lennon House provides an atmosphere similar to off-Island facilities such as Oakhill & Ledgehill Recovery Centres in Nova Scotia: homes providing a continuum of care for those with addiction and mental health issues, and encouraging a long-term path to recovery.

 DID YOU KNOW?